Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Introduction

-To address the above issues, We first verify the potential relationship between gradient consistency and attack performance.
-Then, we propose global momentum initialization to suppress gradient elimination and locate better global optimum over a larger data distribution during pre-convergence.
-Concretely, we perform gradient pre-convergence in advance of the attack process to accelerate momentum convergence, thus suppressing gradient elimination and employ global search in the pre-convergence phase to help the initial momentum converge at a more effective direction.
+To tackle the aforementioned challenges, our study commences by validating the association between gradient consistency and attack efficacy and scrutinizes the phenomenon of gradient elimination.
+We subsequently propose global momentum initialization to suppress gradient elimination and locate better global optimum over a larger data distribution during pre-convergence.
+Concretely, we undertake gradient pre-convergence in advance of the attack process to expedite momentum convergence, thus suppressing gradient elimination.
+Besides, we employ global search in the pre-convergence phase to help the initial momentum converge in a more effective direction.
 The generated adversarial examples under different methods are shown in Figure~\ref{fig:example}.
-We visualise the attack process in Figure~\ref{attack} for our method as well as the conventional method.
-The resulting experimental results show that even with various advanced defense mechanisms, our method can significantly improve the attack success rate by 6.4\% compared to state-of-the-art method, and can eventually achieve an attack success rate of 95.4\% on average.
+We visualize the attack process in Figure~\ref{attack} for our method as well as the conventional method.
+The experimental outcomes demonstrate that our method yields a noteworthy improvement in the attack success rate, even against advanced defense mechanisms, exhibiting a 6.4\% increase in success rate over the current state-of-the-art method.
+Eventually, our approach attains an average attack success rate of 95.4\%.
 In summary, the main contributions are as follows:

-$\bigcdot$ We investigate the reason why momentum can boost transferability in the perspective of gradient cosine similarity, and further identify the gradient elimination issue existing in momentum-based methods.
+$\bigcdot$ We verify the relationship between gradient consistency and attack performance from both theoretical and experimental perspectives.
+Based on the proposed gradient consistency, we determine the gradient elimination problem in the current attack methods.

-$\bigcdot$ We propose that Global momentum initialization (GI) helps the attack to find the global optimum within a larger data distribution while suppressing gradient elimination and thereby obtaining better attack performance.
+$\bigcdot$ To suppress gradient elimination, we use pre-converg-ence as well as global search to improve gradient consistency.
+Further, we propose Global Momentum Initialization (GI), a novel and efficient attack algorithm, to help the attack find the global optimum.

-$\bigcdot$ Our method can be easily combined with any existing gradient-based attack method.
-Empirical experiments show that our method can significantly outperform existing state-of-the-art methods under various attack settings.
+$\bigcdot$ Our method can be seamlessly combined with any existing gradient-based attack method.
+Empirical experiments show that our method can significantly outperform existing state-of-the-art methods across diverse attack settings.
+Moreover, in addition to the image attack, our method be generalized to video attacks which have higher dimension.